County palatine: Durham, Chester, and Lancaster

-Other counties palatine
+Other counties palatine in England

-At various times in history, the following areas had palatinate status: Shropshire, Kent, the Isle of Ely, Hexhamshire in Northumberland, and, in Wales, the Earldom of Pembroke (until the passing of the Laws in Wales Act 1535).
+At various times in history, the following areas had palatinate status: Shropshire, Kent, the Isle of Ely and Hexhamshire in Northumberland.

 Although not formally categorised as a palatinate, in Cornwall many of the rights associated with palatinates were conferred on the Duke of Cornwall, a title created in 1337 and always held by the heir apparent to the throne.

+Outside England

+Wales

 In the history of Wales in the Norman era, the term most often used is Marcher Lord, which is similar to, but not strictly the same as, a Palatine Lord.
 Nevertheless, a number of strictly Palatine jurisdictions were created in Wales.
+One example was the Earldom of Pembroke (until the passing of the Laws in Wales Act 1535).

+Ireland

 There were several palatine districts in Ireland of which the most notable were those of the Earls of Desmond and the Earls of Ormond in County Tipperary.
 The latter continued in existence until it was abolished by the County Palatine of Tipperary Act 1715.

+Scotland

 In Scotland, the earldom of Strathearn was identified as a county palatine in the fourteenth century, although the title of Earl of Strathearn has usually been merged with the crown in subsequent centuries and there is little indication that the status of Strathearn differed in practice from other Scottish earldoms.

+American Colonies

 In the colonies, the historic Province of Avalon in Newfoundland was granted palatine status, as was Maryland under Cecilius Calvert, 2nd Baron Baltimore.